How Do I Win the War Against Mildew and Mould in Winter?

 Everyone is familiar with that certain musty odour if mould and mildew are both present in the home environment.
 It is something every householder or tenant needs to address at some point if they value their health and want to preserve the fabric of their home.
-Mould, midew and condensation issues can often be confused with damp problems and disagreements over this is often cause for dispute between tenants and landlords.
-Tenants are often quick to blame the fabric of the building when mould and midew problems are actually a lifestyle issue caused by inadequate ventilation.
+Mould, mildew and condensation issues can often be confused with damp problems and disagreements over this are cause for disputes between tenants and landlords.
+Tenants are often quick to blame the fabric of the building when mould and mildew problems are a lifestyle issue caused by inadequate ventilation.
 Damp is always caused by an ingress of water from the outside but is never caused by the moisture produced inside the house which has been allowed to accumulate.
-See accompanying video to learn how to recognise the difference Mould actually hates water that has come from the outside as this water will have penetrated the brickwork and has a high salt content that mound does not like. .

 What is Mould?

 In nature, moulds and mildews serve a useful purpose as part of the natural biological decay process but are not welcome in the home environment.
 They will wreak havoc with stored items, furnishings and décor as well as the structure of the building if left to their own devices.
 Mildew loves natural materials such as suede and leather, so when you come in from the rain be careful to dry shoes and coats thoroughly before storing them away.
 If you place damp items in an unventilated cupboard, mildew will soon take hold and ruin them by the next time you want to wear them.

 Be Careful with Foodstuffs